r1cky33/winforms-gui-loader/README.md

 ## How it works

-  -authenticate
+  -authenticate / receive binary

   -decrypt binary

   -map vulnerable driver

   -map payload driver

   -wait for pubg

   -extend 7z.dll

-  -inject binary in extendet region
+  -inject binary in extended region

   -km-um communication using a small "shared" memory buffer within the usermode process -clearing traces of the unloaded vulnerable driver